allsiknowis/Dog-Breed-Classifier/README.md

 This project is part of the Udacity Data Scientist Nanodegree.
 Its purpose is to show how to build a pipeline that can be used within an app to process real-world, user-supplied images.
 Given an image of a dog, the algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.

-First, a classifier is trained using the *train_classifier.py* file.
+First, a classifier is trained via Transfer Learning using the *train_classifier.py* file.
+Bottleneck features are loaded before the model is compiled and trained on them.
 This model is saved as a *.json* file to the *saved_models* folder along with an *.hdf5* file containing the best weights determined during training.
 In order to successfully run this file, additional files from the full [Udacity project repository](https://github.com/udacity/dog-project/) are required.

 Second, a web server containing the prediction pipeline is started by the user from the command line by running the *run_server.py* file.
+Once an image path is sent to the server via the *predict.py* file, the image is opened and read so that it can be checked for the presence of a human face by a face classifier.
+If a human face is detected, that indication is added to a results list for later printing.
+The image path is then used to predict a dog breed for the human and the predicted breed is added to a results list.
+If no human face has been detected, however, the image is checked for the presense of a dog.
+If a dog is detected in the image, that indication is also added to a results list.
+(If no dog is detected, an error is displayed.)
+The image is then converted to a 3D tensor and then to a 4D tensor to be used as input to a classifier.
+A pre-trained ResNet-50 model is then loaded and used to predict a label classification for the image.
+Subsequently, that label is used to predict a dog breed using Transfer Learning and the model trained in the step above, and the predicted breed is added to the results list for printing.

-Finally, a prediction can be made utilizing the trained classifier by running the *predict.py* file.
+Finally, the prediction is output to the screen.
 By default, a prediction is made on the default image shown below.
 Otherwise, a file path can be provided as an argument.

 ![Default Image][image1]